Playground: Nineteenth-century playgrounds

+Twentieth century playgrounds

+Playgrounds in Britain

+The engineer and philanthropist Charles Wicksteed became an important advocate of children's playgrounds from the 1920s.
+He manufactured robust equipment, including swings, slides and other playground equipment.
+The National Playing Fields Association also promoted playgrounds across the middle of the century - one of its founding aims was to 'secure proper playgrounds for children' - which in their mind equated to manufactured equipment.

+In post war London, pioneering designers, charities and child advocates, including Lady Allen of Hurtwood, popularised the concept of the ’junk playground’ - where children played with rubble, built structures and invented their own entertainment.
+'Bombsites and waste ground were transformed into hives of activity by children and progressive educationalists.'
+Allen campaigned for play facilities for children growing up in the new high-rise developments in Britain's cities and wrote a series of illustrated books on the subject of playgrounds, and at least one book on adventure playgrounds, spaces for free creativity by children, which helped the idea spread worldwide.

+In 2019, there were more than 26,000 children's playgrounds in the UK.

+Playgrounds in North America

-However, it was only in the early 20th century, as the street lost its role as the default public space and became planned for use by motor cars, that momentum built to remove children from the new dangers and confine them to segregated areas to play.
-In the United States, organisations such as the National Highway Protective Society highlighted the numbers killed by automobiles, and urged the creation of playgrounds, aiming to free streets for vehicles rather than children's play.
+Over the course of the 20th century, the street increasingly lost its role as the default public space for children's play and became planned for use by motor cars and momentum built to remove children from the new dangers and confine them to segregated areas to play.
+Organisations such as the National Highway Protective Society highlighted the numbers killed by automobiles, and urged the creation of playgrounds, aiming to free streets for vehicles rather than children's play.
 The Outdoor Recreation League provided funds to erect playgrounds on parkland, especially following the 1901 publication of a report on numbers of children being run down by cars in New York City.

 In tandem with the new concern about the danger of roads, educational theories of play, including by Herbert Spencer and John Dewey inspired the emergence of the reformist playground movement, which argued that playgrounds had educational value, improved attention in class, enhanced physical health, and reduced truancy.
 Interventionist programs such as by the child savers sought to move children into controlled areas to limit 'delinquency'.
 Meanwhile, at schools and settlement houses for poorer children with limited access to education, health services and daycare, playgrounds were included to support these institutions' goal of keeping children safe and out of trouble.

-One of the first playgrounds in the United States was built in San Francisco's Golden Gate Park in 1887.
 In 1906 the Playground Association of America was founded and a year later Luther Gulick became president.
 It later became the National Recreation Association and then the National Recreation and Park Association.
 Urging the need for playgrounds, former President Theodore Roosevelt stated in 1907: